Aiming for a Black Belt in Traditional Okinawan Karate by High School Graduation

-Students at Okinawa Shogaku are required to participate in Okinawan Karate in order to gain “cultural power” and cultivate the disposition of a globally-minded person of culture.Their aim is to get a dan rank (black belt) by the time they graduate senior high school.
+Students at Okinawa Shogaku are required to participate in Okinawan Karate in order to gain “cultural power” and cultivate the disposition of a globally-minded person of culture.

-In the 2019 school year, 629 students got a black belt.
+In the 2020 school year, 639 students got a black belt.

 (black belt + brown belt)

 Cultural skill means the ability to display aptitude on a global scale.
 The ability to focus on a class with concentration for 70 minutes is one kind of cultural skill that people have in Japan.
 Judo, Kendo, abacus, Ryukyu dance, and Karate are other kinds of cultural skill, and are admired by people from abroad.
 Okinawan Karate is a form of culture native to Okinawa the value of which is recognized on a global scale, and there is a global standard for achievements in Okinawan Karate.
 At Okinawa Shogaku, Okinawan Karate is a required course for all students, male and female, in junior and senior high school, as part of efforts to cultivate in the students the disposition of globally-minded people of culture.

 - Junior and senior high school students have an Okinawan Karate class for 70 minutes once a week.

 - Okinawa Shogaku has entered into an education agreement with the Okinawa Prefecture Karatedo Federation, and instructors from the federation teach the students together with our physical education instructors.